atingupta2005/Azure-Devops-AZ-400/Module-07-Managing-Technical-Debt/README.md

 # Lab: Managing technical debt with SonarCloud and Azure DevOps
 ## Lab overview

-In the context of Azure DevOps, the term *technical debt* represents suboptimal means of reaching tactical goals, which affect negatively the ability to reach strategic objectives in the area of software development and deployment.
-Technical debt affects productivity by making code hard to understand, prone to failures, time-consuming to change, and difficult to validate.
-Without proper oversight and management, technical debt can accumulate over time and significantly impact the overall quality of the software and the productivity of development teams in the longer term.
+- Technical debt affects productivity by making code hard to understand, prone to failures, time-consuming to change, and difficult to validate.
+- Without proper oversight and management, technical debt can accumulate over time and significantly impact the overall quality of the software and the productivity of development teams in the longer term.

-[SonarCloud](https://sonarcloud.io/){:target="\_blank"} is a cloud-based code quality and security service.
-The main features of SonarCloud include:
+[SonarCloud](https://sonarcloud.io/){:target="\_blank"} is a cloud-based code quality and security service

-- Support for 23 programming and scripting languages, including Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL and T-SQL.
-- Thousands of rules to track down hard-to-find bugs and quality issues based on powerful static code analyzers.
-- Cloud-based integrations with popular CI services, including Travis, Azure DevOps, BitBucket, and AppVeyor.
-- Deep code analysis for exploring all source files in branches and pull requests, helping reach a green Quality Gate and promote the build.
-- Speed and scalability.

 In this lab, you will learn how to integrate Azure DevOps Services with SonarCloud.

-## Objectives

-After you complete this lab, you will be able to:

-- Setup an Azure DevOps project and CI build to integrate with SonarCloud
-- Analyze SonarCloud reports
-- Integrate static analysis into the Azure DevOps pull request process

-## Lab duration

--   Estimated time: **30 minutes**

 ## Instructions